IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 — A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.

+>“It was not Hitler or Himmler who abducted me, beat me and shot my family.
+It was the shoemaker, the milkman, the neighbor, who received a uniform and then believed they were the master race.”

+― <a href="https://www.auschwitz.at/karl-stojka-en" target="_blank">Karl Stojka</a>

 >“Creationism lost its best argument when the Catholic church stopped burning people at the stake.”

 — Unknown